zumasys/docs/site/mv-connect/api/wencodejson/README.md

 <PageHeader />

-The WENCODEJSON subroutine will encode a string to properly be in a JSON value.
+The `WENCODEJSON` subroutine will encode a string to properly be in a JSON value.

-## Command Syntax
+## WENCODEJSON Syntax

 ```
 CALL WENCODEJSON(OPTION,INSTR,OUTSTR)